Skip to main menu Skip to main content Skip to footer content

 Portrait of Tom Bollier.

-Thomas Bollier, Production Manager, (he/him) has been producing high-quality illustrated publications for over 10 years.
+Thomas Bollier, Production Manager (he/him) has been producing high-quality illustrated publications for over 10 years.
 He got his start at Aperture Foundation, printing photography books, then managed print production for The California Sunday Magazine, which won a series awards over its six-year run.
 Since 2020, Tom has worked independently as a photo retoucher, photographic printer, and print production manager.
 He has traveled to Canada, China, Germany, Italy, Singapore, Spain, Turkey and within the U.S.A. for printing press checks, and may add more countries to the list in his work for the Archive’s publishing program.

 Elise Carlton, Graphic Designer & Social Media Manager (she/her), brings to Letterform Archive a passion for typography and print production informed by her training and experience as a graphic designer.
 She earned her BA in Sociology from the University of California, Santa Barbara before returning to school in Los Angeles for a BS in Graphic Design.
 She produced award-winning brand identity and package design at a small agency in Venice, California before joining Letterform Archive, where she shares the collection on Instagram, Twitter, and Facebook.